intel/ai-containers/preset/deep-learning-tensorflow-gpu/demo/tensorflow-distributed/README.md

 # Intel® Extension for Tensorflow Distributed Execution in Containers

 The Deep Learning TensorFlow GPU AI Tools Selector Preset Containers can be used to execute multi-node [Tensorflow](https://www.tensorflow.org) workloads using [Intel® Extension for Tensorflow](https://github.com/intel/intel-extension-for-tensorflow), [Intel® MPI](https://www.intel.com/content/www/us/en/developer/tools/oneapi/mpi-library.html) and [horovod](https://horovod.ai/).
 In this tutorial we use the [`horovodrun`](https://horovod.readthedocs.io/en/stable/running_include.html) utility to execute a [simple script](https://github.com/horovod/horovod/blob/master/examples/tensorflow2/tensorflow2_keras_mnist.py) that trains MNIST on multiple node.
-Here we use the Intel® AI Tools Selector Preset Container for Deep Learning to demonstrate the distributed workflow in a Tensorflow environment.
+Here we use the AI Tools Selector Preset Container for Deep Learning to demonstrate the distributed workflow in a Tensorflow environment.

 ## Overall Workflow